bytedeveloperr/openrails/README.md

 Networking
 - Public: port `2052` is published to the host.
 - Private: port `8060` is exposed to the Docker network for intra-service communication.
-The current server binds a single HTTP listener; private routes are namespaced by path.
-The `8060` exposure is reserved for future separation if needed.
+Optionally, you can enable a private TLS listener with client cert verification (mTLS) via config.

+Admin access
+- Shared secret: admin routes are protected by header `X-Internal-Token: <token>`.
+Configure with env `INTERNAL_ADMIN_TOKEN`.
+- mTLS (optional): set `tls.private.enabled: true` and provide `tls.private.cert_file`, `tls.private.key_file`.
+To require client certs, also set `tls.private.client_ca_file` and `tls.private.require_client_cert: true`.

+JWT verification (Zitadel)
+- The server verifies JWTs and extracts only `sub` (user ID) and `email`.
+Roles/claims are not used for authorization.
+- For development, HMAC (`JWT_SECRET`) is supported.
+For Zitadel RS256, set `JWT_PUBLIC_KEY_PEM` to the issuer's RSA public key PEM.

 Data stores and migrations
 - Postgres